Make Lil Jon Your Writing Muse

 What you need to know is that he’s globally known for the way he says three words: What?
 Yeah!
 Okay!
 I highly recommend the following video to get you up to speed and get the full effect of the technique to come:

 When you’re planning on writing for the public I don’t suggest speaking like Lil Jon, despite how entertaining that would be.
-Instead, take a sentence or phrase from your lay abstract (or whatever genre you’re working in) and imagine explaining your idea to Lil Jon over and over and over until it he gets it.
+Instead, take a sentence or phrase from your lay abstract (or whatever genre you’re working in) and imagine explaining your idea to Lil Jon over and over and over until it he gets it by making each explanation simpler each time.
 Assume he knows a lot about music but not a dang clue about your topic.

 This technique is a variation of The Blockhead Method I learned from two of my favorite writers, Marie Forleo and Laura Belgray, but applied to lay research writing.